jbeyerstedt/kirby-template-sitemap/PLUGIN_INFO.md

 The main features are:

-- you can ignore special sites by it´s uri
+- you can ignore special sites by it’s uri
 - and you can ignore sites by the template it uses !
 in detail it is the "intended template", aka filename of the content file!

+Invisible pages will not be shown in the sitemap, but there is an option to show invisible pages at the top level anyway (e.g. to show imprint and contact pages in the sitemap as well).

 There is also a html version of the sitemap available, but this template uses some special snippets I use for my header, navigation and footer, so you would have to adjust this to your site’s structure.